apache/flink-connector-kudu/docs/content/docs/connectors/datastream/kudu.md

 ### Kudu Source

 {{< hint info >}}
-This part describes the `KuduSource` usage, which is based on the new [data source]({{< ref "docs/dev/datastream/sources.md" >}}) API.
+This part describes the Kudu Source usage, which is based on the new [data source]({{< ref "docs/dev/datastream/sources.md" >}}) API.
 {{< /hint >}}

-The `KuduSource` provides a builder class that helps in the construction of the object.
+The Kudu Source provides a builder class that helps in the construction of the object.
-The below code snippet shows how to build a `KuduSource` to read data from an existing Kudu table.
+The below code snippet shows how to build a Kudu Source to read data from an existing Kudu table.
 The `KuduReaderConfig` class provides a way to configure Kudu-specific options that controls the read behavior.

 ```java